sarangiWijemanna/IP___Microprocessor-Simulation-Program/Readme.md

 # Microprocessor Simulation Program 📑📌📝

+## Basic idea Of Microprocessor
+ <img src="basic idea behind the uC.png" />

+## Objective
 Designed a python program for instruction decoder to decode machine code back to the assembly program and developed a microprocessor simulation program for the given custom instruction set.

-## Basic Of Microprocessor
- <img src="basic idea behind the uC.png" />

 ## Operations